 Figure Skating in Harlem asks students to make a commitment to themselves and the program.
-Girls who participate in FSH sign a Skater's Contract and are responsible for maintaining at least a B+ average in school.
-The organization has two core components which are our off-ice education and character development classes and on-ice skating instruction and performance.
+Girls who participate sign a Skater's Contract and are responsible for maintaining at least a B+ average in school.
+The organization has two core components: our off-ice education and character development classes and on-ice skating instruction and performance.

-Equipped with proper skating in both equipment and team attire and supported by a staff of more than 50 educators and skating instructors, students attend FSH a minimum of 9–12 hours per week throughout the school year in our ICE: I Can Excel program.
+Equipped with proper skates and team attire and supported by a staff of more than 50 educators and coaches, students attend FSH a minimum of 9–15 hours per week throughout the school year in our ICE: I Can Excel program.

 Figure skating requires an incredible amount of concentrated physical and mental discipline, hard work and dedication.
 When our students take to the ice, most for the very first time, for their group instruction up to four afternoons a week, they are learning the best lessons skating has to offer and are benefiting from the experience and dedication of our professional skating staff.

 Students work for extra opportunities like a spot on the synchronized skating team and summer scholarships to the Lake Placid Summer Figure Skating Program and Chelsea Piers Figure Skating camp.
 Every student performs in at least one of our special events during the year: the Annual Ice Show, the Soul on Ice Winter Skating Party and the Skating With the Stars gala.

 Throughout the year, our girls see their progress toward achieving their ice skating goals concretely measured using the U.S. Figure Skating Basic Skills test.
 At the end of the program year, we celebrate their achievements on and off the ice as our much anticipated Awards Banquet.